-- 1 Credits earned from the partner university can be transferred if the program chair recognizes the equivalency of the courses. - 2 No extra tuition will be charged. - 3 Students who are chosen during KDI School's internal selection will be eligible to apply to the exchange partner school.
-Once students receive admission from the exchange partner school, they will be considered as exchange students for the upcoming term. - The number of exchange students is subject to change without prior notice.
+- 1 Credits earned from the partner university can be transferred if the program chair recognizes the equivalency of the courses. - 2 No extra tuition will be charged. - 3) Students who are chosen during KDI School's internal selection will be eligible to apply to the exchange partner school.
+Once students receive admission from the exchange partner school, they will be considered as exchange students for the upcoming term. - For more information about Exchange Programs, please visit the KDI School One-Stop Page (https://kdischool.ac.kr/one-stop/) > Academics > Study Abroad Program > Exchange Programs - The number of exchange students is subject to change without prior notice.
 Should there be any inquiries, please contact the Student Affairs Division for further information.